 As a group, the Steering Committee must fill out a simple form each month, documenting needed repairs and maintenance.
 Park Pride shares completed forms with the City of Atlanta Parks Department in hopes of addressing the documented needs.
 Forms can be downloaded from parkpride.org.

-By signing this document, I agree to serve on the Steering Committee, for NPU-L Park, which is participating in Park Pride's Park more & butter parks all over Atlanti-
+By signing this document.
+I agree to serve on the Steering Committee, for NPU-L Greenway Park, which is participating in Park Pride's Park

 Visioning Program for the year